 Please note: This fabric is coated in acrylic, not PVC as Marimekko fabric previously was.
 Although it is less shiny and smooth than the PVC fabrics, it has even greater benefits.
 A safe and eco-friendly alternative, acrylic-coating has better stain repellent qualities than PVC, is machine-washable, and is foldable without leaving marks on the fabric.

-See alternate photos for approximation of one repeat and close-up of pattern.
+See alternate photo for approximation of one yard..

 Please order carefully.
 Cut fabrics cannot be returned.

 The bold, effusive prints and textiles of Marimekko are the first to come to mind for many when thinking about Finnish design.
 Founded in 1951 by Finnish couple Viljo and Armi Ratia, the name Marimekko translated literally means "Mary-dress."
 Marimekko’s impact reaches beyo...
 More Marimekko

 Undisputedly the most famous textile designer to have existed at Marimekko, Maija Isola created over 500 prints during her long and colorful employment.
 The height of her design notoriety occurred during the 1960’s, right around the time when she created her explosive Unikko pattern.
 In add...
 More Maija Isola